Tariel1997/password-generator-cli/README.md

 ## Requirements

 * Python 3.x
+* Core development and test dependencies are installed via `requirements.txt`:

+    ```bash
+    pip install -r requirements.txt
+    ```

-* No external libraries are required to run the main script.
+* No external libraries are required to run the main script; tests use `pytest` (already included in `requirements.txt`).
-* `pytest` is required to run the tests (see [Running Tests](#running-tests)).

 ## How to Use

 1. Ensure you have Python 3 installed.
-2. Save the main script as `password_generator.py`.
-3. Run the script from your terminal:
+2. (Recommended) Install dependencies from `requirements.txt`:

     ```bash
+    pip install -r requirements.txt
+    ```

+3. Save the main script as `password_generator.py`.
+4. Run the script from your terminal:

+    ```bash
     python password_generator.py
     ```

-4. Follow the on-screen prompts to configure your password:
+5. Follow the on-screen prompts to configure your password:

     ```
     --- Python Password Generator (CLI) ---